Chart Color Schemes

 Mentone has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified twelve projects that could affect this region.
-Notable ones are Frankston Line Level Crossing Removal Program, Moorabbin Airport Master Plan Redevelopment, 58 Levanto Street Townhouses, and 156 Balcombe Road Apartments.
-The following list details those most likely to be relevant.
+Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Frankston Line Level Crossing Removal Program, Moorabbin Airport Master Plan Redevelopment, development of 58 Levanto Street Townhouses, and construction of 156 Balcombe Road Apartments.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.